Rule of 72

 In finance, the rule of 72, the rule of 70 and the rule of 69.3 are methods for estimating an investment's doubling time.
 The rule number (e.g., 72) is divided by the interest percentage per period (usually years) to obtain the approximate number of periods required for doubling.
-Although scientific calculators and spreadsheet programs have functions to find the accurate doubling time, the rules are useful for mental calculations and when only a basic calculator is available.
+Although scientific calculators and spreadsheet programs have functions to find the accurate doubling time, the rules are useful for mental calculations or when only a basic calculator is available.

 These rules apply to exponential growth and are therefore used for compound interest as opposed to simple interest calculations.
 They can also be used for decay to obtain a halving time.
 The choice of number is mostly a matter of preference: 69 is more accurate for continuous compounding, while 72 works well in common interest situations and is more easily divisible.